Gbillington1/WebsiteScraper/README.md

 # Website Scraper
-Website scraper that returns Title, Type, and OG tags of any URL
+Website scraper that returns og:title, og:type, and og:url
 # Task Below

 A team needs to be able to get some metadata for a given url.
 They provided the following project spec: